Getting on the GSA Schedule

 A Dun & Bradstreet Open Ratings Past Performance Evaluation report must be included with your GSA Schedule Proposal.
 The process can take 35 days, so we recommend ordering the report — which costs $185 — when you begin preparing your GSA Schedule proposal.
 Keep in mind though; the report is only valid for 12 months.
 Meaning, if your GSA Schedule proposal gets put to the side for too long, you will have to pay to have the report completed again.
 For more information and to order the report, click here.

 Once you have identified the appropriate GSA Schedule, download the corresponding solicitation.
-Links to each GSA Schedule solicitation can be found here.
+Each GSA Schedule solicitation is posted on FedBizOpps (www.fbo.gov).
+Links to each GSA Schedule solicitation can be accessed from the Schedule’s eLibrary page:

 In general, each solicitation will require data including, but not limited to: corporate and financial information, past performance, commercial practices, and a proposed GSA price list.
 The exact information and format required will vary from Schedule to Schedule.
 If your company/organization chooses to pursue a GSA Schedule Contract without outside assistance, this may be the most time-consuming step of the process.
 The Solicitations are not always clear and contractors frequently end up submitting proposals that are incorrectly formatted, incomplete, and swiftly rejected by GSA.